What is 'evaluation'?

 Being able to evaluate the quality of the sources of information you find is an essential academic and life skill, as it can help you to improve your critical thinking and reading abilities.
 If you improve your evaluation skills, then the quality of the information you find and use will increase.

-Reasons to learn and improve your information evaluation skills:
+Reasons to learn and improve your information evaluation skills include: